Pamela C. Ronald

 She and her colleagues were recipients of the USDA 2008 National Research Initiative Discovery Award for their work on rice submergence tolerance.
 Ronald was awarded a Guggenheim Fellowship, the Fulbright-Tocqueville Distinguished Chair and the National Association of Science Writers Science in Society Journalism Award.
 She is an elected fellow of the American Association for the Advancement of Science.
 In 2012, Ronald was awarded the Louis Malassis International Scientific Prize for Agriculture and Food and the Tech Award 2012 for innovative use of technology to benefit humanity

-Ronald has written opinion pieces for the Boston Globe, The Economist, and the New York Timesand is a blogger for Scientific American’s “Food Matters” blog.
+Ronald has written opinion pieces for the Boston Globe, The Economist, and the New York Timesand is a blogger for Scientific American’s “Food Matters” blog and a cofounder of BIology Fortified Inc, an independent educational non-profit organization.
 She is coauthor with her husband, Raoul Adamchak, an organic farmer, of "Tomorrow's Table: Organic Farming, Genetic and the Future of Food”.
 Bill Gates calls the book “ a fantastic piece of work”.
 In 2011, Ronald was selected as one of the 100 most creative people in business by Fast Company Magazine.